blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Letterbox in UNIX-like Systems.md

 - Manual Modelines

 ### Programs
+#### Modeline Calculators
 - `cvt`: Calculates VESA CVT (Coordinated Video Timing) modelines.
 	- Multiple of 60Hz refresh rate required for reduced blanking (CVT-Reduce Blank / CVT-RB)
 	- Warning: Refresh Rate 144.00 is not CVT standard (50, 60, 75 or 85Hz).
 - `gtf`: Calculates the GTF (Generalized Timing Formula) modelines.
+#### Transform Calculators
 - https://www.desmos.com/calculator/d2ioksn1ms: This allows trying out values
 	- Turns out all it does is rotate, resize and reflect
-- xrandr-keystone-helper seems to provide illegal values, as it lets you directly move keystones
+- xrandr-keystone-helper: This allows moving keystones
-	- It also contradicts with the values provided in Desmos
+	- It is different from the values provided in Desmos
+		- Turns out Desmos and XRandr keep different outputs.
+		- One of them shows the pan against the framebuffer, and the other shows the framebuffer against the pan.
+I don't know which shows which.